-The employee and the line manager should review and assess the employee's performance, capability, and suitability for the role on regularly during the employee's probation, and again at the end of the probationary period.
+The employee and the line manager should review and assess the employee's performance, capability, and suitability for the role on regularly during the

+Page 6 of 23 Last Updated November 2022 employee's probation, and again at the end of the probationary period.
 (Meetings should be held at the timings detailed in 3.2 Meeting frequency.